-Administrators can use Cúram Express[®] Rules (CER) to provide detailed explanatory text to help citizens understand the decisions that are made about potential eligibility.
-For more information, see Working with Cúram Express Rules
+Administrators can use Cúram Express® Rules (CER) to provide detailed explanatory text to help citizens understand the decisions that are made about potential eligibility.

 If citizens' circumstances change, they can screen again at any time by clicking Check again for what you might get.